 We are working with humanitarian organizations to test our service model by developing sustainability metrics, deploying renewable energy systems and reporting progress to donors.

-We intend to make Footprint the go-to platform for comprehensive sustainability assessments and real-time improvement of humanitarian response.
+We intend to make Footprint the go-to platform to track and transition humanitarian response off diesel.
 So that every organization can ensure their interventions do no harm, and every affected community can develop through disaster.